kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 You should see the new partitions under the name of your disk.
 The partitions are useless for now, therefore we need to format them:
 # Format EFI partition (if you have any)
 	mkfs.fat -F32 /dev/sda1

 	# Format Root partition
-	mkfs.ext4 /dev/sda3
+	mkfs.ext4 -t ext4 -F /dev/sda3
 	y

 Then turn on swap: